 SI - System and Information Integrity

 The SI control family correlates to controls that protect system and information integrity.
-This control family includes NIST SI 7 which involves flaw remediation, malicious code protection, information system monitoring, security alerts, software and firmware integrity, and spam protection.
+This control family includes NIST SI 7 which involves flaw remediation, malicious code protection, information system monitoring, security alerts, software, and firmware integrity, and spam protection.

 SA - System and Services Acquisition

 The SA control family correlates with controls that protect allocated resources and an organization’s system development life cycle.
 This includes information system documentation controls, development configuration management controls, and developer security testing and evaluation controls.

 Using an integrated risk management solution like CyberStrong can help streamline and harmonize an organization's cybersecurity efforts across multiple frameworks, saving teams valuable time, energy, and resources towards becoming compliant continuously.
 If you have any questions about NIST SP 800 53, the NIST CSF, integrated risk management, or to learn how CyberStrong is enabling regulatory agencies to streamline and automate their compliance efforts in the new year, give us a call at 1 800 NIST CSF or click here to schedule a conversation.